-- Wash and soak chickpeas for 7-8 hours or overnight.
+- Wash and soak chickpeas in water for 7-8 hours or overnight.

 - Heat oil in a pressure cooker and add all the whole spices.
 Saute for a few seconds.

-- Once the spices turn fragrant, add in the chopped onions and saute till they start turning golden brown.
+- Once the spices turn fragrant, add chopped onions, and saute until they start turning golden brown.

-- Next add in the ginger, garlic and green chilies.
-Fry for another 1-2 minutes.
+- Next add ginger, garlic, and green chilies.
+Saute for around a minute.

 - Add chopped tomatoes, salt, and all the spice powder.
-Cook till tomatoes get nicely cooked.
+Cook until the tomatoes get nicely cooked.

-- Once the chickpeas are done add in the rinsed Basmati rice and chopped coriander leaves (leave some leaves for final garnishing).
+- Once the chickpeas are done add rinsed basmati rice and chopped coriander leaves (leave some leaves for final garnishing).
 Add water to around 1/2 an inch above the rice level.

-- Mix everything well, put on the lid and cook till 2 whistles on medium flame.
-In the pot cook covered till the rice is done, around 15-20 minutes.
+- Mix everything well, put on the lid and cook until 2 whistles on medium flame.

 - Garnish with chopped coriander leaves and serve hot with a light salad or raita.